hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 return 3;
 ```

 The else is aligned with the first if condition, but it’s instead part of the if condition just before.
-The program returns 2 as the count is less than 20.
+The program returns two as the count is less than twenty.

 In a code review, I would probably ask to change it (very politely and diplomatically, of course).
 The other team member may prefer without curly braces and depending on my position, that’s fine — I wouldn’t push it too much.
-There is not much you can do if the person is not convinced.
-There is no reason to fight over this (hm, or is there..?)

 # Checked versus unchecked exception